alda-lang/alda/doc/scores-and-parts.md

   piano "bar": e8 f g a b2
   ```

-- Once an instance is nicknamed, you cannot give it a new nickname.
+- Once an instance is aliased, you cannot give it a new alias.

   ```
   # ERROR